leontrolski/stepping/docs/doks/content/en/docs/examples/meter-reads.md

 We're an energy supplier, users have meters have reads, we'd like to sum up each meter's daily usage.

+With `stepping`, we're able to declaratively describe a query joining and grouping data.
+When we insert new data, it knows only to recompute what is necessary to update the output.
+When we're done inserting, we can easily retreive data back out from an indexed cache.

 ## Setup

 We're going to skip over most of the setup -- full details in [test_meter_reads.py](https://github.com/leontrolski/stepping/blob/main/docs/snippets/test_meter_reads.py).